macTracyHuang/ORB_SLAM_3_Libraries_IOS/ReadMe.md

 ### ORB_SLAM_3 Libraries IOS
 Modified ORB_SLAM_3 libraries for ios.

-You might need to modified target install path in CMAKELISTS for your Xcode project.
+You might need to modify target install path in CMAKELISTS for your Xcode project.

 Please ⭐ the repo if you find it useful 🌝